martinsumner/leveled/docs/ANTI_ENTROPY.md

 - A general sense of complexity with regards to existing AAE, especially around locking and rebuilding.
 Also a general fear of the complexity and long-term supportability of eleveldb: although the historical stability of the project indicates it wis well written, and each branch is documented to a high standard, it requires a significant context shift for those used to working with Erlang.

+- The performance overheads of AAE stores (see testing results above).
+These will vary between setups, and depend heavily on the size of the key-space and the write-throughput - but managing another key store for the purpose of anti-entropy is non-trivial.

 With a leveled backend, and the efficient support for dynamically building a TicTac tree without a separate AAE database - the AAE database appears now redundant and its disadvantages means an legacy-AAE-free approach seems optimal.
 However, there are problems with trying the same new approach with eleveldb and bitcask backends:

 - the slow fold times highlighted in [phase 1 testing](ANTI_ENTROPY.md#phase-1---initial-test-of-folds-with-core-node_worker_pool) when using leveldb backends.